izharus/hallowen_modpacks/README.md

   "terrafirmacraft": {
     "config": {}, // An instance of config.json for current modpack.
     "main_data": [], // A list of file_info objects for current directory".
-    "server_data": [], // A list of file_info objects for current directory".
-    "client_data": [], // A list of file_info objects for current directory".
     "client_additional_data": {
       "shaders": [], // A list of file_info objects for current directory".
       "fancy_interface": [], // A list of file_info objects for current directory".